Catalyst Pedals Review

 Our Experience with the Catalyst Pedals

-In the last 5 months before writing this review, we have been cycling fully loaded through Lesotho, South Africa, Mozambique, Zimbabwe, and Zambia – getting on almost any kind of road, the thick sand of Mozambique, the bumpy and dusty roads of Zambia, the steep tacks of Zimbabwe, the well-paved highways of Kwa-Zulu Natal in SA, the vertical slopes of Lesotho.
+In the last 5 months before writing this review, we have been cycling fully loaded through Lesotho, South Africa, Mozambique, Zimbabwe, and Zambia – getting on almost any kind of road, the thick sand of Mozambique, the bumpy and dusty streets of Zambia, the steep tacks of Zimbabwe, the well-paved highways of Kwa-Zulu Natal in SA, the vertical slopes of Lesotho.

 Conclusions